The Amarel cluster and all associated systems are in normal production mode: no outages, all systems are running.

 - New equipment has been installed – including switches and compute nodes.

 Is there any way we could have a guarantee (with the exception for unexpected emergencies of course) on how often this will happen?
-Say, once per year?
+Say, twice per year?

 Is there any way only a portion of the cluster could go down at a time for maintenance, rather than the entire cluster?

-During this maintenance, we have changed the networking between the clusters, altering and adding to the way schedulers work with the clusters, and we changed how storage works across the three campuses – this will let jobs to flow across all the clusters, simplify users use of our storage and make future upgrades less invasive generally.
+During our January 2019 maintenance, we changed the networking between the clusters, altering and adding to the way schedulers work with the clusters, and we changed how storage works across the three campuses – this enabled having jobs flow across all the clusters, simplify use of our storage and making future upgrades less invasive generally.

 We apologize for the interruptions to your work.
 We do understand many of the frustrations with our systems and we are working hard to ensure that next year is better than this year and the year after is still better yet.